 Due to the short attention span of audiences, GIFs prove to be the perfect tool to connect with the audience.
 Use instructional GIFs or how to videos that are relevant to your brand.
 Remember this most of all.
 You only have a few short moments to catch your audiences attention.
 Make them count.

 Finally, you have now completed your first lesson of GIF discovery.
-However, I am sure your journey is just beginning.
+However, I am sure your journey has just began.
 I hope you were able to get a clear idea of GIFs and how best to use it to benefit your social media strategy.
-In conclusion, try to keep up with the trends and exercise all that you know now about GIFs and turn your social media game around full circle.